liangyuxin42/weighted-removal/README.md

-# weighted-removal
+# Learning to Remove
-code for Learning to Remove
+This is code for Learning to Remove

-notebooks for training and evaluate weighted-removal algrithm
+## Dependencies
+Our code is based on python 3.7, pytorch 1.4, transformers 3.3

+## Usage
+run `python wr_train.py` to train WR algorithm in range D run `python test_results.py` to evaluate trained embedding in three tasks(word similarity, word analogy and textual similarity)

+## notebooks
+You can also train and evaluate in jupyter-notebooks:

 WR-train: weighted-removal training for d in range D